samsherrawal/AzurePostGreSQLHOL/modules/module02/how-to-migrate-using-export-and-import.md

 [< Previous Module](./how-to-migrate-using-dump-and-restore.md) - **[Home](../../README.md)** - [Next Module >](../module02a/secureAzurePG.md)

-# Module05 - Migrate your PostgreSQL database using export and import
+# Module 05 - Migrate your PostgreSQL database using export and import

 You can use [pg_dump](https://www.postgresql.org/docs/current/static/app-pgdump.html) to extract a PostgreSQL database into a script file and [psql](https://www.postgresql.org/docs/current/static/app-psql.html) to import the data into the target database from that file.